 This is what to expect once you have reached the Jungfraujoch:

-- In Summer you can go sledging, skiing or snowboarding in the Snow Fun Park (not included in the train ticket);
+- In summer you can go sledging, skiing or snowboarding or use the zipline in the Snow Fun Park (not included in the train ticket).

-- Lindt Swiss Chocolate Heaven, where you can learn about the history of chocolate and how it's made.
-Of course you can buy chocolate here as well;
+- In Lindt Swiss Chocolate Heaven you can learn about the history of chocolate and how it's made.
+Of course you can buy chocolate here as well.

 - You can hike across the glacier to the Mönchsjoch hut in about an hour.
 Be sure to only do this in good weather and with proper hiking gear.
 Do not leave the marked trail.